kb1278/ecommerce-revenue-forecasting/README.md

 Steps performed:

 - Loaded order and payment datasets
-- Converted timestamps into datetime format
+- Converted order purchase timestamps into datetime format
-- Merged order and payment information
+- Merged order and payment information using `order_id`
-- Checked missing values
+- Checked data types and missing values
-- Aggregated transaction-level data into monthly revenue
+- Aggregated transaction-level payment data into monthly revenue
+- Excluded September and October 2018 from the modelling dataset to avoid incomplete final periods

 Revenue calculation: